Mully7773/project-1-dnd/assets/presentation-script.md

 *Talk about saved list and local storage*

 ### Grant
 *Show off overall iterface, nav, links, etc.*
 *Show GitHub link to page*

 ## Future Developments
 ### Ben
+* Float the UI at the top of the page when the user scrolls down.
 * When a user hovers over a saved creature, that monster's card is displayed.
 * Each monster's card has a button which when clicked displays the monster's full data (in a modal).
 * Checkboxes could be included that would allow users to narrow down the source books that the search pulls from (e.g. just the base game, or filter for certain expansion books).